-If your application for Medicaid or other help through the Iowa Department of Human Services is denied or services reduced you can file an appeal.
-The Appeals Section provides an efficient way of ensuring that persons affected by the Department of Human Services' decisions have access to due process of the law.
+If your application for Medicaid or other help through the Iowa Department of Health and Human Services is denied or services reduced you can file an appeal.
+The Appeals Section provides an efficient way of ensuring that persons affected by the Department of Health and Human Services' decisions have access to due process of the law.
 There is no fee or charge for filing an appeal.
-You may need to seek review of a decision through your managed care organization before filing an appeal with the Iowa Department of Human Services.
+You may need to seek review of a decision through your managed care organization before filing an appeal with the Iowa Department of Health and Human Services.

 Income is any item an individual receives in cash or in-kind that can be used to meet his or her need for food or shelter.
 Generally, the more countable income you have, the less your SSI benefit will be